Ruslan-Shevyrev/OracleAPEX_Label-Count-AJAX/README.md

 4. Add to **Region Display Selector**

-Title of your Region must look like
+Title of your Region must look like:

 ```
 <div class="COUNT_TEST js-three-quarters-loader">Test Label</div>